 The School Shipping List is required for EACH shipment of portfolios and should be placed in box 1 of your return material.
-See page 7-15 for a blank School Shipping List.
+See page 8-23 for a blank School Shipping List.

 - 1. Write the school name on the first line. - 2.
 Write the 2-digit LEA code and the 4-digit school number. - 3.
 Write the school system (LEA) name. - 4.
-The School Test Coordinator should sign and date on the appropriate line.

-Only portfolios from students participating in the assessment will be returned to the vendor for scoring in.
-Students who did not participate in the assessment (e.g., students who were excused from the Alt-MSA, or who transferred into the school too late to take the assessment) will not have a portfolio submitted to the vendor and will not receive a score for Alt-MSA.
+The School Test Coordinator should sign and date on the appropriate line. - Only portfolios from students participating in the assessment will be returned to the vendor for scoring.
+Students who did not participate in the assessment (e.g., students who are excused for a full physical (medically fragile) excusal, or who transferred into the school too late to take the assessment) will not have a portfolio submitted to the vendor and will not receive a score for Alt-MSA.
 Unused, blank portfolios must not be returned to the vendor.
-Securely retain these materials in the school until you receive instructions from your LAC to securely destroy the materials.

-- 5. Add the total number of portfolios from all grades together and write the total number of used portfolios being returned on line 5 of the form.
+Securely retain these materials in the school until you receive instructions from your LAC to securely destroy the materials. - 5.
+Add the total number of portfolios from all grades together and write the total number of used portfolios being returned on line 5 of the form.
 Only used portfolios will be processed for scoring.
-Used portfolios are defined as any portfolio assigned to a participating student regardless of percent complete.
-Only used portfolios for participating students will be returned to the vendor all other materials will be retained in the school (with the exception of portfolios for students who have withdrawn but for whom the receiving school has not been identified See Page 6-31 for instructions on how to return those portfolios for processing). - 6.
+Used portfolios are defined as any portfolio assigned to a participating student with at least one artifact.
+Only used portfolios for participating students will be returned to the vendor all other materials will be retained in the school (with the exception of portfolios for students who have withdrawn but for whom the receiving school has not been identified See Page 1-6 for instructions on how to return those portfolios for processing). - 6.
 Fill in the information for all students for whom portfolios are being returned.
 List portfolios in grade order starting with the lowest grade participating.